ap-csa-2024-2025/intro-assignment-unorderlyhamster329/README.md

 # intro-assignment

 ## Instructions
-1. Fork the assignment from GitHub classroom.
+1. Fark the assignment from GitHub classroom.
 2. Open Visual Studio (VS) Code on the computer.
 3. On the bottom left, click the person icon, and login to your GitHub account.
 4. Clone the correct repository.